Professor Vera Trappmann

 I have published one monograph, 2 edited volumes, over 35 journal articles and book chapters, over 16 reports, and presented papers at conferences and workshops in over 15 countries.

-I am currently on the international advisory board of Work, Employment and Society and an editorial board member of emecon, Warsaw Forum of Economic Sociology and Social Europe.
+I am currently on the international advisory board of Work, Employment and Society and an editorial board member of Warsaw Forum of Economic Sociology, and Topic Editor for Sustainability.

 My current research interests cover two different areas.
 First, I study precarious working conditions among young workers and how they experience and contest precarity.
 This includes work on platforms.
 Second, I want to understand the role of labour within climate change and the impact of climate change and the need for zero carbon emissions on work.
 I have set up an interdisciplinary network of Leeds University scholars at the interplay of work, employment, economics and environment adressing these questions.

-I am currently leading two funded projects.
-I am principal investigator of the project PREWORK "young precarious workers in Poland and Germany: a comparative sociological study on working and living conditions, social consciousness and civic engagement", funded with 800.00 EUR by the German Science Foundation and the Polish Science Centre http://prework.eu/en
+I was principal investigator of the project PREWORK "Young precarious workers in Poland and Germany: a comparative sociological study on working and living conditions, social consciousness and civic engagement", funded with 800.00 EUR by the German Science Foundation and the Polish Science Centre http://prework.eu/en

-As a follow-up project I am leading REPOP, a project that investigates the relation between precarity and right-wing populism in Poland and Germany, funded with 69.000 EUR by the German Polish Science Foundation, 7/2019-12/2020.
+As a fellow-up, we developped REPOP, a project that investigates the relation between precarity and right-wing populism in Poland and Germany, funded with 69.000 EUR by the German Polish Science Foundation, 7/2019-07/2021.

 - PhD, European-University Viadrina Frankfurt (Oder)